parapluu/nifty/_posts/2014-04-28-talk-at-the-erlang-user-conference-2014.md

 share:
 ---

-On June 9-10 we will give a talk at the <a href="http://www.erlang-factory.com/conference/show/conference-23/home/">Erlang User Conference</a> introducing Nifty.
+On June 9-10 we will give a talk at the <a href="http://www.erlang-factory.com/conference/show/conference-23/home/">Erlang User Conference</a>&nbsp;introducing Nifty.